Gentle money healing, savvy practices, and big picture visioning.

 - To get smart about sustainable business models, so I can serve my community and honor my need for rest, fun, and family time.

 - To come home to my body, over and over again, in a practice of radical self-love and un-shaming.
 This is the heart of my approach.

 I want you to know these things about money, right now:

 You are not alone.
 Money is an inner and outer journey.
 Sacred and practical.
 Make money a self-care practice.
 You can do this — even if you’re “bad at math.”
 This isn’t a race.
 BREATHE.
 Chocolate is a miraculous financial tool.
 Tough love isn’t the M.O. for deep healing.
 Gently, gently, gently.
 Bring all of your creativity, smarts, and playfulness to your money relationship.
 Get curious and compassionate.
 Trust yourself.
 Honor your timing.
 Baby steps are brave.
 Un-shame.
 Love yourself into change.

 What led me here: the backstory.

-I never thought I would be supporting people with money … let alone being lauded as a pioneer of Financial Therapy.
+I never thought I would be supporting people with money … let alone being lauded one of the pioneers of Financial Therapy.

-My year-long money school, The Art of Money, is currently in its seventh year, and has served over 2900 people from 33 countries.
-And my first book, The Art of Money: A Life-Changing Guide to Financial Happiness, was published June 14th, 2016.
+My year-long money school, The Art of Money, is currently in its 10th year, and has served over 4000 people from 33 countries.
+My first book, The Art of Money: A Life-Changing Guide to Financial Happiness, was published June 14th, 2016.
 My second book, The Art of Money Workbook, was published on June 6th, 2022.